fabianv1/joes-arcade-party/README.md

  - Implemented databases for scoreboards and ESP32-Server communication using SQLite through python
  - Coded the hardware controller and display using C/C++ in Arduino
  - Made website interface with HTML, CSS, and some JavaScript

+I specifically worked on the ESP32-Server communication and backend, Pong, mapping out hardware peripherals, and the website interface with HTML and CSS.

 Please read the write up file named [Team67_Final_Project_Writeup.html](https://github.com/fabianv1/Joe-s-Arcade-Party/blob/main/Team67_Final_Project_Writeup.html) located in the repository for full description and details of project.